jakubfiala/atrament/README.md

 Its goal is for drawing to feel natural and comfortable, and the result to be smooth and pleasing.
 Atrament does not store the stroke paths itself - instead, it draws directly onto the canvas bitmap, just like an ink pen onto a piece of paper ("atrament" means ink in Slovak and Polish).
-This makes it suitable for certain applications, and not quite ideal for others.
+This makes it suitable for certain applications, and not quite ideal for others - see Alternatives.

 ⚠️ **Note:** From version 4, Atrament supports evergeen browsers (Firefox, Chrome and Chromium-based browsers) and Safari 15 or above.
 If your application must support older browsers, please use version 3.
 You can view the v3 documentation [here](https://github.com/jakubfiala/atrament/blob/ded0a8289c7b1ff7a79dbad36893986da09f37fc/README.md).